liyakun/doc_classifier_system/README.md

 #### Deployment of the complete system

 The deployment is done by using docker, therefore, it is required to have docker and docker-compose installed.
-You could use the provided bash script to deploy the three components.
+You could use the provided bash script to deploy the UI, OCR and Classifier components.

 1. clone the repository
     ```bash